 Tritiya Tithi Begins - 04:04 Pm on 24 August 2021; Tritiya Tithi Ends - 04:18 Pm on 25 August 2021

 - Hartalika Teej Thursday, 09 September 2021

 Tritiya Tithi Begins - 02:33 Am on 09 September 2021; Tritiya Tithi Ends - 11:18 Pm 10 September 2021

 Types of Teej Festival

-Teej festivals are traditionally observed by women to celebrate the monsoons, on the third day of Shravan maas and on the third day of the waning and waxing moon of the Indian month of Bhadrapada.
-Women also pray to goddess Parvati seeking the wellness of their husband, children and their own self.
+Teej festivals are traditionally observed by women to celebrate the monsoons, on the third day of Shravan maas and the third day of the waning and waxing moon of the Indian month of Bhadrapada.
+Women also pray to goddess Parvati seeking the wellness of their husbands, children, and themselves.
 The types of Teej are

-- Haryali Teej: This festival is celebrated in the beginning of monsoon.
-As “Haryali” means “greenery” in Hindi, this festival celebrates the greenery, good harvest and prosperity.
+- Haryali Teej: This festival is celebrated at the beginning of the monsoon.
+As “Haryali” means “greenery” in Hindi, this festival celebrates greenery, good harvest, and prosperity.
 Women usually wear green clothes on this day and worship the moon, Goddess Radha and Lord Krishna.

 - Kajari Teej: This is on the third day of the Shravan month.
 Women sing devotional songs and worship the neem tree on this day.

 - Hartalika Teej: It lasts three days.
 Women observe fasts for the entire three days, the second day being the one without water or Nirjara.
 This is observed for the long life of their husbands.
 Hartalika Teej is the most important one out of the three.